rahul-roy-glean/bazel-firecracker/README.md

 # Firecracker-based Bazel Runner Platform

-A high-performance CI runner platform using Firecracker microVMs on GCP, optimized for Bazel builds with pre-warmed snapshots.
+A high-performance GitHub Actions runner platform using Firecracker microVMs on GCP, optimized for Bazel builds with Buildbarn (REv2) remote cache and pre-warmed snapshots.

 ## Overview